The next Calgary election is on October 20, 2025. Illustration by The Sprawl. Source: Flickr/chealion

 Weinstein is a local entrepreneur who opened The Beach YYC, an indoor volleyball facility near Crossroads Market, in 2018.
 Weinstein ran for the federal Liberals in the 2023 Calgary Heritage byelection, placing second behind Shuvaloy Majumdar.
 Prior to opening his own business, Weinstein was a project manager at Golder Associates.

-Other unofficial Calgary election candidates (bios to come)
+Other unofficial city council candidates (bios to come)

 Jean Louis Benjamin